How to Recognize the Signs of Sexual Abuse Among People With Disabilities

 1. Listen and watch for what just does not seem right.

-2. NEVER brush off a disclosure or hint as something that “they just don’t really understand.”
+2. NEVER brush off a disclosure or hint as something that “he or she just does not really understand.”

 3. Do not mistake coercion with compassion.
 Those with disabilities may be coerced by their abusers, and you need recognize when the level of care crosses boundaries.